Instawork/hyperview/docs/reference_body.md

 | boolean, **false** (default) | No       |

 If true, the body will be rendered in the safe area of the mobile device (avoiding notches at the top or bottom).
 Note that `safe-area` will only have an effect if `scroll` is false.

+Deprecation note: support for this attribute will be removed in a future release.
+Instead, implement the custom [safe-area element](https://github.com/Instawork/hyperview/blob/master/demo/src/Components/SafeAreaView/SafeAreaView.tsx).

 #### `style`